slayyyyyyy/Weedkiller-Laser/README.md

 ## Menu

 The menu of the game is navigated with a joystick.
-It contains the options to start the game, info about the creator (me), a short description of how to play and a settings submenu, from where you can adjust matrix brightness, LCD brightness and toggle the buzzer on and off (didn't implement as of now).
+It contains the options to start the game, info about the creator (me), a short description of how to play and a settings submenu, from where you can adjust matrix brightness, LCD brightness and toggle the buzzer on and off.
 The buzzer will make a sound for scrolling through the menu and when selecting an option.

 ## The project requirements